duderstadt-lab/Java_KCP/README.md

     TableTitle       :   Segments
     steps            :   UNCHECKED
 ```
-(an image of the dialog with these settings is included in the example directory)
+(an image of the dialog with these settings is included in the Example folder)

-Click OK and an output table with the specified TableTitle will appear with a list of segments resulting from changepoint analysis.
+Click OK and an output table with the specified TableTitle will appear with a list of segments resulting from Kinetic Change Point analysis.
 The columns in the output table have the following meaning for the equation for a line (y = A x + B):
 ```
       (x1, y1)  is the start position of each line segment.
       (x2, y2)  is the end position of each line segment